Staff & Associates

 Wendy Willis is the Executive Director of PCI and Director of Civic Engagment for NPCC.
 Wendy is a national leader in the field of civic engagement and citizen-centered decision-making.
 Prior to joining PCI/NPCC, Wendy was the Executive Director for City Club of Portland, one of the most venerable civic organizations in the country.
 She has also served as an Assistant Public Defender for the District of Oregon and a law clerk to Chief Justice Wallace P. Carson, Jr. of the Oregon Supreme Court.
 Wendy is also a senior fellow of the American Leadership Forum Oregon, a poet, and the mother of two young daughters.
 She graduated magna cum laude from Georgetown Law Center and holds a B.A. from Willamette University.

-NPCC Executive Director
+NPCC Interim Director

 Chris Carlson has been active in the public policy dispute resolution field for more than 25 years, serving as mediator, facilitator, trainer, and consultant.
 She has authored numerous articles and publications, including PCI's Practical Guide to Consensus.
 Prior to co-founding PCI, Chris was Executive Director of the Ohio Commission on Dispute Resolution and Conflict Management.
 She has served as a local elected official and in advisory positions in state and national government.

 NPCC / PCI Director of Research and Development